Travel and Mobility · Operations & Throughput

 In one sentence

-AI-native document processing for airlines is a phased engagement (Discovery 3 weeks → Build 8 weeks → Run continuous (regulated industry)) that ships a production workflow on top of PSS and GDS, moves documents per hour by −75% against the airlines baseline, and is operated under operations & throughput governance from day one.
+AI-native document processing for airlines — A phased engagement that ships a production document processing workflow on top of PSS and GDS, moves the operating metric against a Discovery-captured baseline, and is operated under explicit governance from day one.
+Expected delta on documents per hour: −75%.

 Key facts